graeme-a-stewart/cpp-concurrency/doc/00-TipsReferences.md

   also works, if your compiler supports that)
 * `-lpthread` - Enable posix thread support, which is the underlying thread library used by libstdc++ on linux platforms

-You might well find the `Makefile` [here](https://github.com/graeme-a-stewart/cpp-concurrency/blob/gridka16/src/cpp11/Makefile) useful.
+You might well find the `Makefile` [here](https://github.com/graeme-a-stewart/cpp-concurrency/blob/master/src/cpp11/Makefile) useful.
 It will compile any `.cc` file into a like named executable with the correct compiler flags.

 #### TBB

 Depending on how TBB has been installed in your environment you make need to add correct include paths and link options to your compiler command.
+In the school VMs and the Docker container no special options are needed beyond `-ltbb`.

 [Intel documentation](https://www.threadingbuildingblocks.org/) for TBB is very convenient.

 ### CMake

-If you know and like CMake, there is a `CMakeLists.txt` file provided that will compile all of the tutorial examples and solutions.
+If you know CMake, there is a `CMakeLists.txt` file provided that will compile all of the tutorial examples and solutions.
 As there is a pre-existing `Makefile` in the source directory you must do an out of source build (which is best practice anyway).